zubairabid/Semester7/subjects/nationalism/readings/benedict.md

 - Reason for popularity is writing.
 'Memory of print'.
 Experience shaped into a concept, carried over print, imagined as a model.

+# 6: Official Nationalisms and Imperialism

+(Rough)

+- Scots had no barricade, compare to 13 colonies.
+- On shared journey: Pal and Indian Magistrates, 409
+- Not just Indians, but South Africans, Australians, etc.
+- Even Japan did the no lateral journey thing
+- Official nationalisms:
+    - Not possible until popular linguistic nationalism
+    - Response by power group to maintain their status
+    - Conservative, reactionary.
+    - Discrepancy between nation and dynastic realm.

+# 7. The Last Wave

+TODO

+- Shared journey through common schooling
+- Shared journey preserves 'Indonesia' p.
+132
+- Not about language, but print capitalism.
+- Swiss got print-capitalism late.
+- Last wave made possible by achievements of industrial Capitalism p.
+139